eric-jacobson/CS3210_Project1/README.md

  Compile VPL.java and IntPair.java
  To run in terminal: java VPL fileName.txt memorySize
- memory size is an integer value
+ memorySize is an integer value